mongodb/mongo-tools/CONTRIBUTING.md

 ```
 go test -v ./...
 ```
-If TOOLS_TESTING_UNIT is set to "true" in the environment, unit tests will run.
+If TOOLS_TESTING_UNIT is set to a true value in the environment, unit tests will run.
-If TOOLS_TESTING_INTEGRATION is set to "true" in the environment, integration tests will run.
+If TOOLS_TESTING_INTEGRATION is set to a true value in the environment, integration tests will run.

 Integration tests require a `mongod` (running on port 33333) while unit tests do not.